fizzy-flappy/computing/file 1.md

 hewlo
-"it's not unti you fall that you fly"
+What do you call something that cannot do anything well?
+Scroll down for an answer